anpShawn/SodaDungeonAdventureSystem/README.md

 * Object pooling of key data types to reduce memory churn

 ## GETTING STARTED
-Program.cs is the entry point for setting up and executing an “Adventure” The first step is to initialize a chunk of data relating to characters, items, skills and more.
+Program.cs is the entry point for setting up and executing an “Adventure.”
+The first step is to initialize a chunk of data relating to characters, items, skills and more.
 Afterward we subscribe to a number of listeners that the Adventure class offers.
 Lastly we start the adventure and watch its output in the console.

 The core of this system resides in Adventure.cs and BattleManager.cs.
 They are two tightly-coupled classes that communicate back and forth to produce the results seen on screen.
 In the real game I use what I call a “Visual Adventure Observer” to listen to Adventure’s events, pause it, play animations, then resume it.